scrapinghub/frontera/docs/source/topics/frontier-api.rst

 Test mode
 =========

-In some cases while testing, frontier components needs to act in a different way than they usually do (for instance domain middleware accepts non valid URLs like 'A1 or B1' when parsing domain urls in test mode).
+In some cases while testing, frontier components need to act in a different way than they usually do (for instance domain middleware accepts non valid URLs like 'A1 or B1' when parsing domain urls in test mode).

 Components can know if the frontier is in test mode via the boolean ``test_mode`` attribute.